How to Get Home Improvement Leads

 3. Follow Up

-- Frequency.
+Frequency.
 You want to send enough marketing emails to keep your leads engaged.
-But not so many that your lead will resent the intrusion to their inbox and unsubscribe.
-You want to continue to provide value with each interaction, while remaining a consistent, helpful resource.
+But not so many that your leads will resent them and unsubscribe.
+Keep an eye on your unsubscribe rate, it should be less than .2%.

-Remember, when emailing your leads, to follow these simple rules to improve success:
+When emailing your customers follow these simple rules to improve your success:

-- Always include a personal greeting in the email (Dear “First Name”)
+- Include a personal greeting (Dear “First Name”)

-- Remind the recipient why you are receiving the email and what value it offers.
+- Remind the customer why they are receiving the email

 Being helpful and approachable even in your emails is key! 😀